pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 The plugin does not require any registrations.
 It is fully functional, the free version just adds a watermark over the content.

 A valid Pdfcrowd [API license](https://pdfcrowd.com/user/account/api2-license/?ref=wordpress) removes the demo watermark.
-To enable the API license on the plugin, just enter your Pdfcrowd username and the API key in the plugin settings in the Pdfcrowd API Credentials tab.
+To enable the API license on the plugin, just enter your Pdfcrowd username and the API key in plugin settings on the Basics tab.

 A single Pdfcrowd [API license](https://pdfcrowd.com/user/account/api2-license/?ref=wordpress) can be used for both our plugins on multiple WordPress websites.
 Moreover, the API license enables you to use Pdfcrowd [conversion API](https://pdfcrowd.com/doc/api/) directly.